 With an initial release date set for 2019, Oculus told us last year that the highly anticipated Lone Echo II had been delayed to Q1 2020.
-With that release window behind us, developer Ready at Dawn now says the development of the game was hindered by the Coronavirus situation, but the game is still expected to ship in 2020.
+Earlier this year developer Ready at Dawn said the game’s development was “significantly impacted” by the Coronavirus pandemic, but still expected to ship in 2020.
 With three weeks remaining in the year and no release in sight, Q1 2021 looks like the earliest we’re likely to see the game.

 Update (December 7th, 2020): While the Coronavirus pandemic threw a wrench into just about everybody’s gears this year, it wasn’t the only major disruption for developer Ready at Dawn.
 Two months after announcing that it still expected to launch Lone Echo II in 2020, the 17 year old studio unexpectedly announced it had been acquired by Facebook.

 The entire studio staff was said to be part of the deal, which could have made for a reasonably smooth transition.
 However, we’ve heard almost nothing about Lone Echo II from the studio since.
 The studio has been occupied to some extent with porting Echo VR (a multiplayer spin-off of Lone Echo) to Oculus Quest, though that work was ostensibly completed by August.